StarTNTS/Raspberry-pi-Camera/README.md

 Add a camera module into your Raspberry pi easily!

 Things you need:
-A Raspberry pi Model B with a raspbian system(including recommended applications) A camera with CSI wires
+1.A Raspberry pi Model B with a raspbian system(including recommended applications) 2.A camera with CSI wires
-Other simple things like screen or battery......
+3.Other simple things like screen or battery......

 Steps:
 1.Download the file, unzip it.